Basic Components

 Server

 The server() function is a standard Shiny server function that takes input, output, and session as arguments.
-It is where you can set custom control logic and other configuration options, such as conditional question display logic with the sd_show_if() function, or conditional survey flow logic with the sd_skip_forward() function.
+It is where you can set custom control logic and other configuration options, such as conditional showing logic with the sd_show_if() function, conditional page skipping logic with the sd_skip_if() function, or conditional stopping logic with the sd_stop_if() function.
+It is also where you can control the logic for reactive elements in your survey.

-If you create a new survey using a template, the server() function looks like this:
+If you create a new survey using a template, the server() function might look something like this:

 server <- function(input, output, session) {